 A variety of new recycling options, from subscription-based home pickup to recycling drop-off sites, are now available.
 Learn more about the options and other frequently asked questions.

-You can keep your blue bin to use as an extra trash bin which is now serviced weekly by the City, alongside your brown bin, unless you live in select townhouse communities which will have slightly different accommodations (see below).
+You can keep your blue bin to use as an extra trash bin which is now serviced weekly by the City, alongside your brown bin, unless you live in select townhouse communities which will have slightly different accommodations (see information on townhouse communities).